bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantics are there for providing meaning to your project and/or content.
+Semantics make it easy to distinguish what is what.
+It helps better communicate between teams of developers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+'display: block;' will override an element's exisiting property and force it to show as block, meaning the it will be on its on line. 'display: inline;' does the opposite and displays the element in one line. using block property on default block items will not chnage anything and vice versa.

 3. What are the 4 areas of the box model?

+Content, Padding, Border, and Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+'align-itmes: center;' works ont he vertical axis while using flexbox.

 5. Explain why git is valuable to a team of developers.

+git(version control sysytem) is valuable to developers because it allows them to keep track of their projects and every little changes that happens.
+It also allows them to go
+"back in time" to revert any changes they didnt want in the project/program.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.